DYFeng/GRobot/README.md

 - last javascript last statement result.

-As many other Ghost methods, you can pass an extra parameter that tells Ghost you expect a page loading:
+As many other GRobot methods, you can pass an extra parameter that tells GRobot you expect a page loading:

     robot.evaluate( "document.getElementById('link').click();", expect_loading=True)